Wind power in Maine: Fox Islands

 The Fox Islands Wind Power Project is a 4.5 MW wind project consisting of three GE 1.5 MW wind turbines, providing power for North Haven and Vinalhaven Island.
 The $14.5 million project is expected to produce 11,600 megawatt-hours of electricity per year.
 Approved by a vote of 383–5 on July 29, 2008 by members of the Fox Islands Electric Cooperative, construction began on June 29, 2009, and the wind farm went online on November 17.

-The project has significantly reduced rates on the island residents, who previously imported all their power from the mainland via a submarine power cable.
+The project has significantly reduced rates for island residents, who previously imported all their power from the mainland via a submarine power cable.

 However, the noise generated by the turbines has caused considerable controversy on the island.

 University of Maine

 In 2009, the University of Maine at Presque Isle installed a single 600 KW wind turbine on campus to reduce energy costs and carbon emissions.
-This turbine produces approximately 680,000 KWh per year and saves the university approximately $100,000 in energy costs each year.
+It produces approximately 680,000 KWh per year and saves the university approximately $100,000 in energy costs each year.
 The turbine was damaged in a fire in April 2018.